 The Partnerships Unit engages with partners from state, county, public, private, volunteer and philanthropic agencies, as well as higher education institutions and faith-based communities working towards a greater collective impact for Montgomery County Public School (MCPS) students, families, and MCPS staff.

 Summer RISE is an initiative led by the Montgomery County Public Schools’ (MCPS) Partnerships Unit in collaboration with local businesses, government agencies, higher education institutions, and non-profit organizations.
 It is a three to four week/60 to 80 hour program for rising MCPS juniors and seniors to participate in a career-based learning opportunity during the summer.
 Each host teaches students about their organization and how it functions as a whole, then helps the student learn about careers within their organization.
 The experience exposes students to career field options and provides students with advice from adults in careers they may want to consider.

 If you are interested in becoming a career host or would like more information about the program, please click on this link.

 Montgomery County Public Schools, in collaboration with the MCPS Educational Foundation, coordinates the GIVE BACKpacks campaign.
 This campaign seeks to raise money for the purchase of new backpacks filled with school supplies for students in need.
-To kick off the 2017-2018 school year, 18,534 backpacks were provided to students at 82 schools as well as to students enrolling through the International Admissions and Enrollment Office.
+To kick off the 2019-2020 school year, 13,805 backpacks were provided to students at 50 schools, including students enrolled through the International Admissions and Enrollment Office.
+Since 2013, 94,648 backpacks have been donated to students.
 Donations are accepted year round.
 If you would like to make a donation or want to learn more about the campaign, please click on this link.

 The groups and co-leader contact information are as follows: